-Herbal Healing Salve Recipe + DIY Instructions
+Herbal Healing Salve Recipe for Damaged Skin

-This page may contain affiliate links.
+This website is reader-supported - thank you!
 As an Amazon Associate I earn from qualifying purchases.

-Making Herbal Healing Salve
+Herbal Healing Salve Recipe

-The salve includes sweet almond oil for its lightness and skin conditioning properties.
+The salve includes sweet almond oil for its lightness and skin-conditioning properties.
 It also contains beeswax to firm it up but also to leave a protective layer on your skin.
 Together with the herbal extracts the finished salve soothes, heals, relieves pain and itching, and is basically an all-purpose skin ointment.
-It’s something for everyone but judging by my own bruises and bumps, gardeners can really benefit from it.
+It’s something for everyone, but judging by my own bruises and bumps, gardeners can benefit from it.
+Before we get to the recipe, let’s look at the skincare herbs.
+Extracting their natural healing compounds is relatively easy, but it needs to be done before moving on to the salve instructions.

-Using Herbs from the Garden
+Medicinal Herbs from the Garden

-Just as in some food recipes, herbs need infusing into another liquid before they can be used in salves.
+Just as in some food recipes, herbs need to be infused into another liquid before they can be used in salves.
 In the case of this recipe, you begin by cold-infusing dried calendula, plantain, and comfrey in sweet almond oil.
 It’s a step that takes a few weeks but is one of the most wonderful parts of making this salve.
+You begin by picking the flowers and leaves fresh from the garden, drying them, and then immersing them in sweet almond oil.
+At the end of about a month, you strain it and have golden oil loaded with skin-healing properties.

 Calendula for Skin